scottwlocke/scottwlocke.github.io/_posts/2018-10-30-websitesetup.md

 out of date plugin making your site vulnerable to attack is interesting.

 ## Markdown

 Still need to practice with using Markdown.
-There are a lot of benifits
+There are a lot of benefits

 - Easily converted to other formats
 - No need for a full editor other than text

 ### Things to learn

 - Inline Images for documentation
 - Advanced tricks and techniques.